sudheendrantl/Capstone-Project/readme.txt

-covtype.jpg	- Image of Roosevelt National Park covtype.py	- Main project code methods exported to Python format covtype.zip	- Contains all the project files mentioned in this file ForestCover.py	- A streamlit based Web application to demonstrate features, validate/make predictions readme.txt	- This file! run.bat		- Run this file on ananconda cmd prompt to start GUI application (invokes ForestCover.py) touch.txt	- Contains Windows Powershell scripts to force set time/datestamp of all files in current dir *.cr		- Classification reports for all models evaluated with during the project *.sav		- Models files for all trained models.
+covtype.jpg	- Image of Roosevelt National Park covtype.py	- Main project code methods exported to Python format covtype.zip	- Contains all the project files mentioned in this file datasets.png- Image containing a matrix of description of datasets ForestCover.py	- A streamlit based Web application to demonstrate features, validate/make predictions ForestCoverType-signed.pdf	- Signed off project report! readme.txt	- This file! run.bat		- Run this file on ananconda cmd prompt to start GUI application (invokes ForestCover.py) todos.txt - Todo tracker that was used during the project touch.txt	- Contains Windows Powershell scripts to force set time/datestamp of all files in current dir *.cr		- Classification reports for all models evaluated with during the project *.sav		- Models files for all trained models.
 Used during validation/prediction through GUI